covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

 Last week we looked at some 'simple' widgets and layouts.
 Simple here refers to the fact that those widgets are mainly used to display/collect small amount of data.
 What if the data are of a large quantity or dynamically generated?
 Do we put say 200 student records in TextViews one after another?
 Obviously the answer is no here.
 Let's find out how to do it properly.

-> On the 20th October 2016, winners were announced for this year's Google Material Design Awards, check it out [here](http://www.xda-developers.com/winners-announced-for-googles-material-design-awards-2016/)
+> On 20th October 2016, winners were announced for this year's Google Material Design Awards, check it out [here](http://www.xda-developers.com/winners-announced-for-googles-material-design-awards-2016/).

 ## Lab 1 AdapterViews